 Feature of The Best Auto Darkening Welding Helmet Brands

 If you are having trouble trying to choose between the many welding helmet brands out there, here is a quick guideline for each brand:

-A company based on Appleton, Wisconsin, Miller or also known as Millerwelds, is a long-time running manufacturer of welding and industry products since 1929, founded by Neils Miller.
-Their products were also the first to get the ISO 9001:2000 standard within the U.S. and offers a variety of other products.
+A company based in Appleton, Wisconsin, Miller or also known as Millerwelds, is a long-time running manufacturer of welding and industry products since 1929, founded by Neils Miller.
+Their products were also the first to get the ISO 9001:2000 standard within the U.S. and offer a variety of other products.

 Aside from welding helmets, they also manufacture and sell the following: plasma cutters, fume extraction, generators, welding stick, guns and torches, induction heating, spot welders, oxy-fuel equipment, wire feeders, and so much more.

 Their company also not just focuses on the manufacturing and industrial field – they can also go as far as racing and automobiles and even farming and ranching, or anything that involves machinery, heavy equipment, and such.

 The following are the most recognizable features of any Miller brand digital welding helmet: